guruguhangunaratnam/nuxt-todo/README.md

 # ToDo

 This is a simple Nuxt "to do" application that uses local storage to save items.
 It works completely offline and items persist until the cache is cleared.
-It easily integrates into other applications.
+Easily integrates into other applications.

 ## Build Setup